 5. Look for a job better suited to your family needs

 Is your supervisor inflexible about start times?
 Is the unspoken company sick-day policy essentially, “Don’t take sick days — or else”?
 Are travel requirements stressing out your family?
-In today’s hiring environment, where opportunities for skilled accountants are projected to grow, there’s no need to remain in a job that doesn’t support your desire to balance career and family.
+In today’s hiring environment, with job opportunities projected to keep growing for skilled accountants, there’s no need to remain in a job that doesn’t support your desire to balance career and family.

 This was the case for Matt Ahrens, an associate financial advisor with Integrity Advisory Group, based in Overland Park, Kan.
 The father of a 1-year-old left his previous job because it required too much travel.